Jessica Simpson: 2010–present: Motherhood, second marriage, and focus on business ventures

-In 2013, it was announced that Simpson was in talks with NBC to star in a semi-autobiographical comedy series, but the project never materialized.

-Simpson confirmed in 2015 that she would begin working on her album, as her contract with Primary Wave had ended officially.
-Simpson is working with Linda Perry on the project, which she revealed in 2016.
+Simpson confirmed in 2015 that she would begin working on a new album and said that she was working with Linda Perry on the project.
 In August 2015, Simpson was a host on the HSN channel while promoting her products.
-The sales were a success.
 Simpson launched her Warm Up brand of workout clothing, available at retailers in the United States.
-She expanded the brand in August 2016 to include trainers, with Simpson commenting that she would focus more on the line in the future.
+She expanded the brand in August 2016 to include trainers.

-In September 2018, Simpson announced she was pregnant with her third child, a daughter.
-She gave birth to their daughter, Birdie Mae Johnson, on March 19, 2019.

-On February 2, 2020, Simpson released her memoir Open Book, which topped The New York Times Best Seller list selling over 59,000 copies across all platforms in its first week.
-In the book, she discussed topics such as her marriage to Nick Lachey, her relationship with musician John Mayer, sexual abuse she experienced during her childhood, dependence on alcohol and prescription drugs, and the pressure she felt to lose weight, which caused her body image issues.

-Six new songs were released as part of the book, marking her first release in music since Happy Christmas in 2010.
+On February 2, 2020, Simpson released her memoir Open Book, which topped The New York Times Best Seller list selling over 59,000 copies in its first week.
+In the book, she discussed her marriage to Nick Lachey, her relationship with musician John Mayer, sexual abuse she experienced during her childhood, dependence on alcohol and prescription drugs, and body image issues.
+Six new songs were released as part of the book, marking her first release of music since Happy Christmas in 2010.

+In February 2025, Simpson returned to music with "Use My Heart Against Me".
+Her debut extended play, Nashville Canyon, Part 1 released on March 21, 2025.
+Part 2 came in September that year.